-There are several primary differences between the way Griffin Communications produces video and the ways it is done by “high end” providers.
+There are several primary differences between the way Nick Griffin produces video and the ways it is done by “high end” providers.

 First start with the most obvious way that the price of video gets inflated: how many people are involved?
 If the writer, art director and creative supervisor all want to be on the set or location, you’re paying them for it.
 If the director requires a camera operator and he or she needs a separate sound recordist, a camera assistant as well as others to handle rigging and other tasks, you’re paying for that, too.
 Later in the process if the writer, art director, creative supervisor and the director want to participate in every phase of post-production editing, add the cost to that of the editor and possibly his or her assistant editor and/or graphics person.
 It’s simple math.
 The more people, the more money.